Verbasik/Weekly-arXiv-ML-AI-Research-Review/2025/week-03/READMe.md

 ---

-<p align="center">⚡ Внедрите rStar-Math и откройте новую эру математического интеллекта в ваших проектах уже сегодня!</p>
+<p align="center">⚡ Integrate rStar-Math and unlock a new era of mathematical intelligence in your projects today!</p>